perfood/couch-auth/README.md

 ##### `superlogin.userDB`

-A `nano` instance that gives direct access to the SuperLogin users database
+A `nano` instance that gives direct access to the CouchAuth users database

 ##### `superlogin.couchAuthDB`